BS in Nutrition: Emphasis in Dietetics

 - BS in Nutrition: Emphasis in Dietetics includes the Didactic Program in Nutrition and Dietetics (DP) courses that prepare a student to become a registered dietitian.

 - BS in Nutrition: Emphasis in Nutritional Sciences has more sciences courses and is designed for students who plan to enter a professional program, such as medicine or physical therapy, or earn an advanced degree in a scientific field.

 - BS in Nutrition: Emphasis in Wellness addresses the unmet needs in the health care field for individuals interested in serving as health educators with expertise that incorporates knowledge and skills within nutrition, physical activity, and health promotion.

 - BS in Food and Nutrition in Business and Industry is for students who desire careers with food manufacturers, distributors, or other business or foodservice organization.

-You need to complete a BS in Nutrition: Emphasis in Dietetics, receive a Verification Statement of Completion, complete a supervised Dietetic Internship, and pass the national registration exam for dietetics.
+You need to complete a BS in Nutrition: Emphasis in Dietetics, receive a DP Verification Statement of Completion, complete a supervised Dietetic Internship, and pass the national registration exam for dietetics.

 Can I transfer hours from another school?